carp-lang/Carp/docs/Memory.md

 they “point” to linear values.
 Their behaviors and relation to the type system differ.
 So, what can we accomplish with references?

-In Carp, references support only a single operation, called *copying*.
-Copying a reference creates a new linear value that *replicates* the linear value the reference is pointing to.
+In Carp, references, in general, (but we'll see that there are some special cases) support only a single operation, called *copying*.
+Copying a reference creates a new linear value that *duplicates* the linear value the reference is pointing to.
 This new linear value is completely distinct from the original linear value the reference points to.
-It has its own lifetime, and, just like other linear values, the memory management system will determine when to remove it.
+It has its own owner, and, just like other linear values, the memory management system will determine when to remove it.

 Copying allows us to work with some linear value in multiple places in a safe way.
 To copy the value pointed to by a reference, use the `@` operator.
 The